vuejs/it.vuejs.org/src/api/index.md

   - `.sync` - make the binding two-way.
 Only respected for prop bindings.
   - `.once` - make the binding one-time.
 Only respected for prop bindings.

-- **Usage:**
+- **Utilizzo:**

   Dynamically bind one or more attributes, or a component prop to an expression.

-  When used to bind the `class` or `style` attribute, it supports additional value types such as Array or Objects.
+  When used to bind the `class` or `style` attribute, it supports additional value Tipos such as Array or Objects.
 See linked guide section below for more details.

   When used for prop binding, the prop must be properly declared in the child component.
-Prop bindings can specify a different binding type using one of the modifiers.
+Prop bindings can specify a different binding Tipo using one of the modifiers.

   When used without an argument, can be used to bind an object containing attribute name-value pairs.
 Note in this mode `class` and `style` does not support Array or Objects.

-- **Example:**
+- **Esempio:**

   ``` html
   <!-- bind an attribute -->